 RELEASE OF SCREENING RESULTS

-I,, am currently enrolled in one of the Arkansas State University College of Nursing and Health Professions Programs below as indicated by the check mark:
+I,, am currently enrolled in one of the Arkansas S State University College

+of Nursing and Health Professions Programs below as indicated by the check mark:

 Nursing

 Clinical Laboratory Science

 Physical Therapy

 Medical Imaging and Radiation Science

 Communication Disorders

 SocialWork

 Nutrition

-I realize that the criminal background check policy/process may require that my results be sha and if a negative indicator is recorded, determine if I am permitted to participate in the clinic signature on this document serves as proof that I am granting permission for my criminal babe released as indicated. al experience.
-My Printed name: Signature: Date: PLEASE TAKE TO YOUR DEPARTMENT TO BE PLACED IN YOUR STUDENT FILE.
+I realize that the criminal background check policy/process may require that my results be share and if a negative indicator is recorded, determine if I am permitted to participate in the clinical signature on this document serves as proof that I am granting permission for my criminal backbe released as indicated.
+Printed name: experience.
+My

+Signature: Date:

+PLEASE TAKE TO YOUR DEPARTMENT TO BE PLACED IN YOUR STUDENT FILE.